exercism/v3/languages/ruby/reference/implementing-a-concept-exercise.md

 ## Step 1: Add code files

 The code files are track-specific and should be designed to help the student learn the exercise's concepts.
-The following Ruby code files must be created (not necessarily in this order):
+The following Ruby code files must be added (not necessarily in this order):

 - `<NAME>.rb`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `<NAME>_test.rb`: the test suite.